|

 really has happened.
 And fortunately, these papers did end up getting

 published.
-Thank you,
+So thank you,

 editors :-) But I'm just not in the mood for any more battles like that, especially